 Research area: Ecology, Evolution

-Lab Members: P. Fernandez Fournier, A. González, G. Harwood, C. Hoffman, R. Sharpe
+Lab Members: P. Fernandez Fournier, G. Harwood, C. Hoffman, M. Robertson, R. Sharpe

 History: Postdoctoral Fellow, Research Training Group in the Analysis of Biological Diversification, University of Arizona, 1992-1994; PhD, Organismic and Evolutionary Biology, Harvard University,1992; Licentiate in Biological Sciences, Pontificia Universidad Católica del Ecuador.